What is 5S Methodology

-5S is a workplace organization method sthat uses a list of five Japanese words: Seiri (Sort), Seiton (Set-in-order), Seisō (Shine), Seiketsu (Standardize), and Shitsuke (Sustain) to organize a workspace for efficiency and effectiveness.
+5S Methodology is a workplace organization method that uses a list of five Japanese words: Seiri (Sort), Seiton (Set-in-order), Seisō (Shine), Seiketsu (Standardize), and Shitsuke (Sustain) to organize a workspace for efficiency and effectiveness.

 By identifying and storing the items used, maintaining the area and items, and sustaining the new organizational system, 5S helps organizations improve efficiency, avoid wastage, reduce delays, and become competitive.